team-dev-docs/devdocsprod-dev-docs/docs/Generate-Internal-Docs-at-Github-Commit.md

-# Generate Internal Docs at Github Commit
+  # Generate Onboarding Docs at Github Commit

 ## Step 1: Navigate to the Actions tab